Neuromorphic Computing for Content-based Image Retrieval: Results

+The relation between the runtime and the number of time steps is shown in Fig. \ref{runtime}.
+As we gradually increase the number of time steps, the runtime scales up almost linearly.
+However, the runtime is independent of the number of time steps for small numbers, e.g., 4 or 8 time steps because the overhead takes up the majority of the runtime.

 The performance comparison between the selected SNN and its ANN counterpart is shown in Table \ref{performance_comparison}.
-Note that the number in the parentheses next to the model type is the number of time steps used per sample during SNN inference.
+Note that the number in the parentheses next to the model type is the number of time steps used per example during SNN inference.
 The ANN and SNN have the same network architecture but different neuron types and parameters.
-We can see that the SNN using 128 time steps have accuracies and mean average precision very close to the ANN, indicating that the SNN is capable of achieving comparable performance with its ANN counterpart.
+We can see that the SNN using 128 time steps have accuracies very close to the ANN, indicating that the SNN is capable of achieving comparable performance with its ANN counterpart.
 Using fewer time steps, e.g., 16 time steps, our SNN suffers a classification accuracy degradation, but the gap is smaller than 5\%.
 However, the top-1 and top-3 accuracies of the SNN with 16 time steps is still very close to the ANN.
-This means that the SNN with 16 time steps per inference generates reasonable embeddings, useful in visual search and image retrieval.
+This means that the SNN with 16 time steps per inference generates reasonable embeddings, suitable for the image retrieval task.

-A few image search examples are shown in Fig. \ref{image_search}.
+Several examples of the SNN image retrieval are shown in Fig. \ref{image_search}.
 The first column shows ten query images, each from a class in the dataset.
-The next three columns present the three images randomly selected from the corpus with the same class label as the query images.
-The next three columns demonstrate the three images selected by image search from the corpus using ANN-generated image embeddings.
-The last three columns show the three images selected by image search from the corpus using SNN-generated image embeddings.
-It is obvious that image search results, either using ANN or SNN, are visually closer to the query images compared with images selected randomly from the corpus.
-Again, our SNN using Loihi chip demonstrates comparable performance with the ANN.
+The next three columns present three randomly-selected images from the corpus with the same class label as the query images.
+The next three columns demonstrate the top-three images selected by image search from the corpus using the ANN-generated image embeddings.
+The last three columns show the top-three images selected from the corpus using the SNN-generated image embeddings.
+It is obvious that image retrieval results, either using ANN or SNN, are visually closer to the query images compared with the randomly-selected images from the corpus.
+Again, our SNN implemented on the Loihi chip demonstrates comparable performance with the ANN.